Ethos and Values

 Parents are encouraged to become fully involved in the education of their child.
 The Home School Agreement symbolises our approach to parents and the school working together for the benefit of the child.

-It is clear that as a Christian country Gospel values underpin the values of the British Society in which we live:
+The values of the British Society in which we live:

 Examples of the actions we take to promote British values include: